Superformula/cloud-backend-test/README.md

 ### `.../model-converters`

-In this folders are the model converters, which are classes responsible for the conversion between GraphQL API models and the data source models.
+In this folder are the model converters, which are classes responsible for the conversion between GraphQL API models and the data source models.
 Currently, there are only two model converters: _UserModelConverter_ and _LocationModelConverter_.

 ### `.../types`